Fun And Free Typing Games: Perfect For Children With Learning Differences

 The older my boys get, the more I see how much they actually need typing skills in order to succeed long-term.

-Although my sons have become quite adept at navigating a keyboard, they have both expressed an interest in learning to type with more speed and accuracy.
+Although my children have become quite adept at navigating a keyboard, they have both expressed an interest in learning to type with more speed and accuracy.
 My youngest wants to type while “looking at the screen and not my hands.”
 So, I have been looking for a way to teach them to touch type, but definitely one that is different from the way I was taught.

 (Y’all, I can still hear the whir of the electric typewriter as I punched in a-s-d-f and h-j-k-l over and over again.
 Not fun and definitely not for my kiddos.)